erajasekar/blog/src/documents/2014/08/turning-knowledge-into-intelligence-and-creativity.html.md

 > Curiosity is a lens through which you view everything around you.
 Without it,there are no adventures to be had, With it, there are enough for a million times - **Sean Patrick , Awakening your inner genius **

-Curiosity will presuade you to seek interesting things, discover new information, explore related things.
+Curiosity will persuade you to seek interesting things, discover new information, explore related things.

 **Summary**